hodzanassredin/hodzanassredin.github.com/_posts/2016-03-29-redis_task_queue.md

 Task queue allows clients of some service asynchronously send tasks to it.
 Usually service has many clients and probably many workers.
 In short whole workflow looks like this:

 1. Client puts task into a queue
-2. Workers in loop periodically check the queue for a new task, if task exists then worker execute it
+2. Workers in loop periodically check the queue for a new task, if task exists then worker executes it

 But there are some additional requirements to a queue: